EC&I 830

 Bridging the Digital Divide: Reflections on an Equitable Technology Debate

 Debating the role of technology in creating a more equitable society is both a challenging and enlightening experience.
 Recently, I found myself on the “agree” side of this debate, tasked with advocating for the equitable use of technology in education.
-This was no easy feat, especially considering the formidable arguments presented by the “disagree” side, which highlighted the complexities and pitfalls associated with technology integration.
-Nevertheless, I believe the discussion underscored the crucial role technology can play in leveling the educational playing field when implemented thoughtfully and inclusively.
+This was no easy feat, especially considering the formidable arguments the “disagree” side presented, highlighting the complexities and pitfalls associated with technology integration.
+Nevertheless, the discussion underscored the crucial role technology could play in levelling the educational playing field when implemented thoughtfully and inclusively.

 The Agree Side: Advocating for Equity Through Technology